Fallen-Breath/more-statistics/README.md

 ## summon_phantom

-The total amount phantom you have summoned
+The total amount of phantom you have summoned

 Criteria: `minecraft.custom:minecraft.summon_phantom`